The Dangers of Mixing Alcohol and Benadryl

 What Is an Alcohol Overdose?

 Alcohol use and taking opioids or sedative-hypnotics, such as sleep and anti-anxiety medications, can increase your risk of an overdose.
-Examples of these medications include sleep aids such as zolpidem, eszopiclone, and benzodiazepines such as diazepam and alprazolam .
+These medications include sleep aids such as zolpidem, eszopiclone, and benzodiazepines such as diazepam and alprazolam .

 Critical Signs and Symptoms of an Alcohol Overdose